NPellet/lambda-wrappers/README.md

   <img src="https://github.com/NPellet/lambda-wrappers/actions/workflows/test.yaml/badge.svg">
 </a>

+Enhance your AWS Lambdas with wrappers to bring strong typings and runtime logic to your lambdas.
+Now with Sentry, Opentelemetry and Yup

 ## Why ?

 Lambda's are a great tool, but they're pretty raw.
 For example, it'd be pretty useful to:

 - Wrap the handlers with Sentry (you could also use a lambda layer for that)
+- Automatically parse and validate the inputs based on schemas
-- Sanitize API Gateway's responses and SQS failed batch items
+- Sanitize the outputs: API Gateway's responses and SQS failed batch items
 - Pre-fetch a bunch of secrets from the secret manager (do not put secrets in the env variables !)
-- Have static type safety as well as runtime payload validation
+- Have static type safety
-- Replace Opentelemetry's Lambda auto-instrumentation with some more logic (for example, the context may be part of the SQS payload, or part of the Event Bridge payload)
+- Overcome the shortcomings of Opentelemetry's Lambda auto-instrumentation

 This package provides an opiniated stack to insert additional logic in handling lambdas triggered from the API Gateway, the Event Bridge, SQS and SNS (and we will be adding more sources later !).